quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ::: danger Quasar v2 beta
 * Until the final stable version is released, some aspects of the framework may change.
 We're not planning for additional changes, but unforeseen reported issues may require us to do breaking changes (unlikely, but keep this in mind).
 So please make sure that you read each v2 beta version's release notes carefully before upgrading.
+* We plan on finalizing the Webpack 5 upgrade in Quasar CLI at some point in the beta stage.
 * Considering the above, we still recommend starting a new project with Quasar v2.
 :::